gflewis/sndml3/docs/index.md

 ### Execute
 **Execute** executes an arbitrary SQL statement.
-This is typically used to run a database stored procedure.
+This is typically used to run a database stored procedure following a load.

 ## Optimizing Exports